If you asked every saver in Canada what they wanted for the holidays, they’d probably say higher interest rates.

 If the price of oil price and Bank of Canada are any indication, the answer is no: Santa won’t be putting higher interest rates in anyone’s stocking.

 Oil is important to the interest rate outlook because of how important a role it plays in our economy.
 And given that prices have fallen to their lowest level in six years, prospects for future growth in Alberta and other parts of the nation aren’t stellar, to say the least.
 This will keep the Bank of Canada from thinking about raising rates any time soon.

-Last week, the Bank of Canada certainly didn’t give anyone the impression rates could be headed up.
+Last week, there was certainly no impression given that there could be a Bank of Canada interest rate hike.
 In fact, senior officials mentioned the possibility that were the economy to take a nosedive, the central bank would actually consider implementing negative interest rates.
 This wouldn’t necessarily mean that savers would get penalized for having money in a bank account, but it definitely would result in extremely low returns on deposit products (probably even lower than today).

 Of course, in theory much could change.
 Oil could go up and the economy could escape the doldrums.
 If that were to happen, the Bank of Canada could potentially start thinking about raising interest rates.
 But at this stage, that seems like a very remote possibility.

 What’s a saver to do if rates stay low?

 First, keep saving.
 As Rob Carrick notes, saving is “less about earning interest than it is about setting aside money that you can depend on in a financial emergency.”
 To this we can add that one downside of low-interest rate policies is that they tempt savers to buy riskier investments (such as stocks) in order to get a higher return.
 The problem is that in reaching for a higher return, savers may actually be putting their capital in heightened peril.
 Low GIC rates aren’t great but the alternative is investing in a stock market that isn’t exactly cheap by historical measures.